hendrick404/clomp_underwater/README.md

-COLMAP
+COLMAP Underwater
 ======

 About
 -----

-COLMAP is a general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline with a graphical and command-line interface.
-It offers a wide range of features for reconstruction of ordered and unordered image collections.
+COLMAP underwater is a fork of the original Structure-from-Motion (SfM) framework COLMAP which mainly focuses on 3D reconstruction in the underwater domain.
+It supports Refractive Structure-from-Motion (RSfM) when using cameras underwater with waterproof housings (flat-ports / dome-ports).

+Features include:
+- Implementation of the commonly used refractive camera models (flat-port / dome-port camera models).
+- Refractive Structure-from-Motion pipeline.
+- Add pose priors (e.g. navigation data) as a soft constraint to the reconstruction, the resulting model is in the same scale as the pose priors.

-The software is licensed under the new BSD license.
-If you use this project for your research, please cite:
+Since the main incremental SfM algorithm remains unchanged as the original COLMAP, please also cite the following papers if you use this project for your research:

     @inproceedings{schoenberger2016sfm,
         author={Sch\"{o}nberger, Johannes Lutz and Frahm, Jan-Michael},